The average cost of a motor vehicle these days is $31‚000.

 While this alone might not be enough to cause someone to file for bankruptcy‚ most people have more bills to pay than just their vehicle.
 If they have trouble covering one‚ inevitably‚ they have trouble covering the others.

-Our Los Angeles bankruptcy lawyers are here to help you lay bare your financial options.
+Our Woodland Hills bankruptcy lawyers are here to help you lay bare your financial options.

 A Chapter 7 filing will allow you to walk away from most of your outstanding debts‚ while a Chapter 13 plan will offer you the chance to repay a reduced amount to your creditors over a longer period.